Structure of IELTS Exam

 - choosing from a heading bank to identify paragraphs or parts of the text

 - identification of writers opinions/ideas - yes/no/not given

 - matching lists or phrases

-The tests given in the IELTS test are taken from books, local newspapers, magazines and journals.
+The tests given are taken from books, local newspapers, magazines and journals.
 No specific preparation can be done for this section.
 One logical argument text will surely be given.
 One text will have a diagram or illustration.
 A short glossary will be provided for texts that are given with technical nature.

 Writing Section- Academic